 It can be a hard task to review your rejection interview, but you need to do it.
-Instead of lamenting the rejection, make a self-development plan.
 Take action wherever there is room for improvement and be a better version of yourself.
-Gather all the feedback from all the recruiters that you come across.
-One thing that you can gain from an interview is to ponder upon all the answers that you gave in the interview.
-The how do you deal with rejection interview question is the most important question that interviewers can ask.
-And your answer can say a lot about your personality.
+Gather all the constructive feedback from all the hiring managers that you come across.

 Do Not Take A Pause

 After you deal with rejection in an interview, there is a possibility that the thought of not looking for a job for a while crosses your mind.
-But you should not break the momentum of finding the position of your dreams.
 The job-seeker might end up being isolated from the network that was built if the momentum is broken.
-In that situation, they will be back to square one from where they started.
-Good things always take time.
-So don’t stop.
-Your dream job might just be around the corner and you might miss it if you stop walking further ahead.
+In that situation, the internal candidate will be back to square one from where they started.
+So keep going with the job hunt.

 A New Perspective

 Approach each interview you give with a fresh perspective.
 That way, you can make sure that you do not repeat the mistakes you made in the previous job offer.